iclr-blogposts/2026/_posts/2026-04-27-useful-calibrated-uncertainties.md

 However, if we consider another well-calibrated model that predicts the average accuracy $\pi=0.5$ for *all* images, then all predictions have tied confidence and we have no way to discriminate between correct and incorrect predictions, even though for selective classification we would like our model to be more uncertain on errors.
 The model is well-calibrated but its uncertainties are *useless* for abstaining on potential errors!
 The key here is that *calibration is related to the accuracy* ***averaged*** *over different inputs* $x$, and does not interrogate the model for each input individually.
 It only examines $\pi$ with respect to true probability $P(\text{event}\mid \pi)$, not with respect to the per-sample true probability $P(\text{event}\mid \text{conditions})$.

-You can think of calibration and discrimination as two orthogonal axes: calibration controls the relationship between predicted probabilities and average frequencies, whilst discrimination controls how well the model is able to *rank* individual inputs by their true likelihood of $\text{event}$ occurring.

 {% include figure.liquid path="assets/img/2026-04-27-useful-calibrated-uncertainties/cal_bad_disc.png" class="img-fluid z-depth-1" %}